dwmw2/PD-Stepper-Blinds/power-pcb/README.md

 ![Power PCB Terminals](../images/image.webp)

 The JST-PH socket is fitted at right angles to the board with its pins laying flat on the copper, so manufacturers like JLCPCB won't be able to build that.
-Using the jig as shown to position the socket and PCB, solder them by hand.
+Using the Jig as shown to position the socket and PCB, solder them by hand.
+Don't do it with the PD-Stepper board in place like in the picture.
+Sandwich the PCB and socket between the Jig parts and screw it together to hold it in place while you solder.

 ![PCB Jig](../images/PXL_20250314_105317922.webp)